oliviaoliv3/tipcalc/README.md

 - Check your work visually.
 Does it match the wireframe?
 - Is your HTML valid according to https://validator.w3.org/nu/ ?
-- When you click in the amount field and start typing, does the initial text disappear?

 Create a checkpoint:

 Now's a good time to do a quick git add / commit / push.
-Continue this process through out the stories

 ## Story #2